lzwjava/blog-source/resume.md

 ## Projects

 ### Open Source & Blog & Codeforces, 2013-09 to Present
-* Made some open-source projects.
+* Made some open-source projects, like the Xcode Plugin, Chrome Plugin, and Simple HTML Parser.
 * Wrote Chinese and English articles (13 English, and 50 Chinese) on my blog site.
 * Solved 399 algorithm problems on Codeforces and 568 on Uva Online Judge.
 * Links are below.